Life expectancy: Centenarians

-In developed countries, the number of centenarians is increasing at approximately 5.5% per year, which means doubling the centenarian population every 13 years, pushing it from some 455,000 in 2009 to 4.1 million in 2050.
-Japan is the country with the highest ratio of centenarians (347 for every 1 million inhabitants in September 2010).
+In developed countries, the number of centenarians is increasing at approximately 5.5% per year, which doubles the centenarian population every 13 years, pushing it from some 455,000 in 2009 to 4.1 million in 2050.
+Japan has the highest ratio of centenarians (347 for every 1 million inhabitants in September 2010).
 Shimane Prefecture had an estimated 743 centenarians per million inhabitants.

 In the United States, the number of centenarians grew from 32,194 in 1980 to 71,944 in November 2010 (232 centenarians per million inhabitants).

 Mental illness

-Mental illness is reported to occur in approximately 18% of the average American population.
+Mental illness is reported to occur in approximately 18% of the American population.

 The mentally ill have been shown to have a 10- to 25-year reduction in life expectancy.
-Generally, the reduction of lifespan in the mentally ill population compared to the mentally stable population has been studied and documented.
+The reduction of lifespan in the mentally ill population compared to the mentally stable population has been studied and documented.

 The greater mortality of people with mental disorders may be due to death from injury, from co-morbid conditions, or medication side effects.
 For instance, psychiatric medications can increase the risk of developing diabetes.
-It has been shown that the psychiatric medication olanzapine can increase risk of developing agranulocytosis, among other comorbidities.
+The psychiatric medication olanzapine can increase risk of developing agranulocytosis, among other comorbidities.
 Psychiatric medicines also affect the gastrointestinal tract; the mentally ill have a four times risk of gastrointestinal disease.

 As of 2020 and the COVID-19 pandemic, researchers have found an increased risk of death in the mentally ill.

 Other illnesses

 The life expectancy of people with diabetes, which is 9.3% of the U.S. population, is reduced by roughly 10–20 years.
 People over 60 years old with Alzheimer's disease have about a 50% life expectancy of 3–10 years.
-Other demographics that tend to have a lower life expectancy than average include transplant recipients and the obese.
+Other people that tend to have a lower life expectancy than average include transplant recipients and the obese.

 Education

-Education on all levels has been shown to be strongly associated with increased life expectancy.
+Education on all levels has been strongly associated with increased life expectancy.
 This association may be due partly to higher income, which can lead to increased life expectancy.
 Despite the association, among identical twin pairs with different education levels, there is only weak evidence of a relationship between educational attainment and adult mortality.

 According to a paper from 2015, the mortality rate for the Caucasian population in the United States from 1993 to 2001 is four times higher for those who did not complete high school compared to those who have at least 16 years of education.
 In fact, within the U.S. adult population, people with less than a high school education have the shortest life expectancies.

 Preschool education also plays a large role in life expectancy.
 It was found that high-quality early-stage childhood education had positive effects on health.
 Researchers discovered this by analyzing the results of the Carolina Abecedarian Project, finding that the disadvantaged children who were randomly assigned to treatment had lower instances of risk factors for cardiovascular and metabolic diseases in their mid-30s.